pratiksanas/ALB-Accesslogs-cloudwatch/Readme.md

-# steps to crate an access logs for ALB & send it to cloudwatch
+# steps to create an access logs for ALB & send it to cloudwatch

 1. Create a S3 bucket :
 - Create a bucket for access log.